Stop motion: 1930s and 1940s

-Starewicz finished the first feature stop motion film Le Roman de Renard (The Tale of the Fox) in 1930, but problems with its soundtrack delayed its release.
+Starewicz finished the first feature stop-motion film Le Roman de Renard (The Tale of the Fox) in 1930, but problems with its soundtrack delayed its release.
 In 1937 it was released with a German soundtrack and in 1941 with its French soundtrack.

 Hungarian-American filmmaker George Pal developed his own stop motion technique of replacing wooden dolls (or parts of them) with similar figures displaying changed poses and/or expressions.
 He called it Pal-Doll and used it for his Puppetoons films since 1932.
 The particular replacement animation method itself also became better known as puppetoon.
 In Europe he mainly worked on promotional films for companies such as Philips.
 Later Pal gained much success in Hollywood with a string of Academy Award for Best Animated Short Films, including Rhythm in the Ranks (1941), Tulips Shall Grow (1942), Jasper and the Haunted House (1942), the Dr. Seuss penned The 500 Hats of Bartholomew Cubbins (1943) and And to Think That I Saw It on Mulberry Street (1944), Jasper and the Beanstalk (1945), John Henry and the Inky-Poo (1946), Jasper in a Jam (1946), and Tubby the Tuba (1947).
 Many of his puppetoon films were selected for preservation in the United States National Film Registry.

 Willis O' Brien's expressive and emotionally convincing animation of the big ape in King Kong (1933) is widely regarded as a milestone in stop-motion animation and a highlight of Hollywood cinema in general.

+In 1935, The New Gulliver, a Soviet stop motion-animated cartoon, made an extensive use of puppet animation, running almost all the way through the film (it begins and ends with short live-action sequences).
+The film was released to widespread acclaim and earned director Aleksandr Ptushko a special prize at the International Cinema Festival in Milan.

 A 1940 promotional film for Autolite, an automotive parts supplier, featured stop-motion animation of its products marching past Autolite factories to the tune of Franz Schubert's Military March.
 An abbreviated version of this sequence was later used in television ads for Autolite, especially those on the 1950s CBS program Suspense, which Autolite sponsored.

 The first British animated feature was the stop motion instruction film Handling Ships (1945) by Halas and Batchelor for the British Admiralty.
 It was not meant for general cinemas, but did become part of the official selection of the 1946 Cannes Film Festival.

 The first Belgian animated feature was an adaptation of the Tintin comic The Crab with the Golden Claws (1947) with animated puppets.

 The first Czech animated feature was the package film The Czech Year (1947) with animated puppets by Jiří Trnka.
 The film won several awards at the Venice Film Festival and other international festivals.
-Trnka would make several more award-winning stop motion features including The Emperor's Nightingale (1949), Prince Bayaya (1950), Old Czech Legends (1953) or A Midsummer Night's Dream (1959).
+Trnka would make several more award-winning stop motion features including The Emperor's Nightingale (1949), Prince Bayaya (1950), Old Czech Legends (1953), or A Midsummer Night's Dream (1959).
 He also directed many short films and experimented with other forms of animation.